Abuse Of Power

 Medicare and Medicaid are administered by the Health Care Financing Administration.
 Like the Social Security retirement program, both medical programs are flirting with financial catastrophe.

-Taxes to pay for government health insurance and premiums for private insurance become part of The Commons and available for exploitation including waste, fraud and abuse.
+Taxes to pay for government health insurance and premiums for private insurance become part of The Commons and available for exploitation including waste, fraud, abuse and corruption.
 For examples see:

 Free government health care is unaffordably expensive.
 If you want to see more on government health care click here.